Rec. 709: Technical details

 The standard is freely available at the ITU website, and that document should be used as the authoritative reference.
 The essentials are summarized below.

-Image definition
+Image format and definition

 Recommendation ITU-R BT.709-6 defines a common image format (CIF) where picture characteristics are independent of the frame rate.
-The image is 1920x1080 pixels, for a total pixel count of 2,073,600.
+The image is 1920x1080 pixels, for a total pixel count of 2,073,600 and a 16:9 aspect ratio.